 The International Barents Secretariat invites students and young professionals to be part of the secretariat’s team as interns.

-Serving as an intern at the International Barents Secretariat is an opportunity to expand and deepen your knowledge of the Barents Region, of the Barents Cooperation and the ways an international cooperation is conducted.
+Serving as an intern at the International Barents Secretariat is an opportunity to expand and deepen your knowledge on the Barents Region, the Barents Cooperation and the ways in which international cooperation is conducted.

 As an intern you can expect to improve your network in regional and national administrations active in the cooperation as well as in international organizations involved in or related to the Barents Cooperation.
 Since the Barents member nations and regions cooperate in a number of fields, the internship provides opportunities to follow the developments in fields of your interest or expertise.
 Serving as an intern at the International Barents Secretariat you will also have a great opportunity to improve your language skills and to contribute to the communication and information tasks of the Secretariat.

 The ambition of the Secretariat is to - in the best possible way - match candidates and assignments depending on individual background, interest and the daily businesses of the secretariat.
 However, assignments are likely to be of both analytical and administrative nature.
 The Secretariat has the ambition to keep you properly and sufficiently supervised.

 The Secretariat currently welcomes internship applications for the spring period 2017.
 Please hand in your application by November 25th 2016.
 Applications should include a personal motivation letter and a CV.
 The

 Secretariat normally recommends an internship period of approximately 3

 • Enjoy being part of a team in an international environment

 • Good command of spoken and written English as it is the working language at the Secretariat.